JeffCohen/workbook/books/kiei925/4-rails/1-introduction/1-getting-started.md

 It may take a couple minutes for the `bundle install` command to do its work.
 If all goes well, you'll see the words "Bundle complete!" near the end.

-To use the application in your browser, see the next section on how to start [the Rails Server](/4-rails/1-introduction/2-the-rails-server).
+To run the application in your browser, see the next section on how to start [the Rails Server](/4-rails/1-introduction/2-the-rails-server).